Utility bill assistance from Temporary Energy Assistance for Families.

 Customers from San Diego Gas & Electric (SDG&E), Southern California Edison, Pacific Gas and Electric Company, and Southern California Gas Company can receive cash grants and funds to pay utility bills from the Temporary Energy Assistance for Families (TEAF).
-The program is being run by the Salvation Army, and the funding comes from the federal government stimulus program, which is formally known as the American Recovery and Reinvestment Act.
-Even after the funding from the program ends, some privately raised funds may also be available also help with utility bills. .
+The program is being run by the Salvation Army and has a central intake application number (find below).

-Federal government stimulus dollars are being used for this program.
+Federal government as well as state of California dollars are being used for this program.
 However the Salvation Army and many of these energy companies are constantly providing qualified families with other assistance above and beyond TEAF.
-The financial assistance and cash grants are being made available to qualifying California utility customers through a public funded grant made possible by the federal government American Recovery and Reinvestment Act.
+The financial assistance and cash grants are being made available to qualifying California utility customers through a public funded grant made possible by the federal government .
 But that is not the only funding source being used.
 In addition, additional funds are being provided directly from California's investor-owned utilities as well as private sources.

 The utility and gas companies have been working closely with a number of towns and local counties throughout California and the Salvation Army.
 In addition, support and money is being offered by the California Department of Social Services, the California Public Utilities Commission, local charities, and The Salvation Army to implement this program across the state.
 Several million dollars are being used to fund the Temporary Energy Assistance for Families (TEAF) program.